The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

 That said,he doesn't actually say a great deal and is a relatively peripheral figure in both series.So it's a testimony to his impact that he's so well-remembered.Cuddly in his own strange way,but with that extra bit of edge and attitude.A sort of ornithological Victor Meldrew and generally not as well recognised in kids' animation history as he should be.

-Although that's maybe because he strikes more of a chord with adults than kids I'd imagine.
+Although that's maybe because his demeanour strikes more of a chord with adults than kids I'd imagine.

 1) "I'm a rather fat feathery owl called Sage,let me tell you I've never been set foot in a cage.